 - V6: Generally used for smaller print sizes

 - Volcano: Has a larger nostril to allow larger amount of plastic to be extruded for larger print sizes

-Since talking about the hot end, it is only right to talk about the nozzle which is actually the tip of the hot end where plastic comes out after being heated by the hotend.
+Since talking about the hot end, it’s only right to talk about the nozzle, which is actually the tip of the hot end where plastic comes out after being heated by the hotend.

 Standard Size 0.4mm Nozzle

 The layer thickness created by the nozzle is essentially the resolution, and the resolution determines how fast the printer can print your model.

 As a nozzle gets larger, the layer thickness increase and therefore has a decreased resolution (decreased quality).
 It’s this decreased resolutions that allows for quicker print speeds.